UNIVERSITY – the how to’s, the do’s and the don’ts (Part 2)

 - Getting your head down and working hard.

 ‘First year doesn’t count’ is probably one of the most used phrases on a university campus.
-It is MEGA tempting to use this as a mantra when you really can not be bothered to make the effort to go to that 5pm class on a Friday, or hand in that stupid essay due on Monday morning, but, technically, it is not 100% true.
+It is MEGA tempting to use this as a mantra when you really can’t be bothered to make the effort to go to that 5pm class on a Friday, or hand in a Monday morning essay.
+However, first year not counting isn’t technically true for all degrees.
 My first year results were calculated into an average, which then counted for 1/9th of my overall degree.
-At the time I saw that as so minuscule that it was mostly irrelevant – as I am heading into 3rd year, I am slightly regretting that outlook!
-Of course it is a small amount, and having a stress-induced breakdown in your first year is futile.
-That said, if your first year does carry some weight, do not brush it off, because by your third year you will be looking everywhere you can to scrap in as many marks as possible.
+At the time I saw that as so minuscule that it was mostly irrelevant – as I am heading into 3rd year, I am slightly regretting that outlook… Of course it is a small amount, and having a stress-induced breakdown in your first year is futile.
+That said, if your first year does carry some weight, don’t brush it off, because by your third year you will be looking everywhere you can to scrape in as many marks as possible.

 What I found really useful was planning library days with friends.
-Personally, I much preferred being a sloth and working from my bed, but forcing myself out, even on a January morning on a Saturday, was worth it.
-Even just changing up your environments is useful sometimes for productivity: there is only so much time you can spend writing an essay alone in a tiny square room.
+I much preferred being a sloth and ‘working’ (lets say working loosely) from my bed, but forcing myself out, even on a January morning on a Saturday, was worth it.
+Even just changing up your environment is useful sometimes for productivity: there#s only so much time you can spend writing an essay alone in a tiny square room before you start talking to yourself.

 Things I learnt from first year and what I wish I had done differently.